trizzosk/home-assistant/README.md

 - Very simple, basic, Home alarm (sensors, management, etc.)
 - Custom nameday sensor with Slovakian names
 - Showing upcoming birthdays of your chosen family members
+- Fancy year progress sensor (% of actual year of 365 days) with beautiful progress bar on your dashboard

 This guideline **does not cover/include** standard `Home Assistant` setup procedure (hardware and software), including booting from PCIe SSD, etc..